LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

 *   **Model Access Logging:** For high-security environments, we log the *hash* of the prompt and response to ensure non-repudiation without storing the actual sensitive text.

 ### LLM-Specific Security Hardening
 Traditional security models don't address LLM-specific attack vectors.
+See the [LLM Security Hardening Flow](#llm-security-hardening-flow) diagram.

 #### 1. Prompt Injection Detection
 Adversaries attempt to override system instructions via user input.